 7. Don’t push them

 Children will get out of their diapers eventually and use the toilet or potty.
 Don’t push them.
 It might backfire and prolong the process.
 Make sure that your standards for when children should be potty trained isn’t being forced upon them.
-It’s very dependent on the child, what age is optimal for potty training – read more about age and potty training.
+Read more about age and potty training.